Acton Lane Power Station: History

 In 1903 METESCo experimented with pulverised fuel firing of some of its boilers.
 Coal was pulverised to a fine powder in ball mills.
 The advantage was intimate mixing of powdered coal and air giving better combustion and higher boiler efficiencies.

+In 1923 the first three-phase 50 Hz generating machinery at Willesden dates was installed when two 10,000 kW 3000 revolutions Parsons Turbo Alternators generating at 6,600 volts.

+In 1925 a 15,000 kW three-phase 50 Hz turbo-alternator was installed, together with four Babcock marine of 50,000 Ib/hr in place of some of the original plant.

 The station was taken over by the London Power Company Limited in 1925.
 It was one of four stations (the others being Bow, Deptford East and Grove Road Saint John's Wood) which continued following the formation of the London and Home Counties Joint Electricity Authority in 1925, which resulted in closure of many smaller stations in central London.